alimranahmed/LaraBlog/readme.md

-# Personal Blog Using Laravel 5.3
+# Blog Using Laravel 5
 ### Let's keep it as simple as possible
 A blogging system for personal use.
 Minimum library used.
 No frontend theme and anything heavy or unnacessary library used.